jmeisel/Census-Data-Science-Workshop/README.md

 This repo has workshop materials for OSDC East in Boston, May 20th - May 22nd 2016.

-Census datasets and tools covered:  CitySDK, The Opportunity Project, LEHD, American Community Survey, CartoDB, Tableau, R, Python
+Census datasets and tools covered:  CitySDK, The Opportunity Project, LEHD, American Community Survey, CartoDB, R, Python

 Exercise are viewable in the Wiki site section.